David Huff (baseball): New York Yankees (second stint)

 On June 11, 2014, Huff was traded back to the Yankees for cash considerations.
-He was 3-1 with a 1.85 ERA in 30 games and became a free agent on December 2, 2014 after he was non-tendered by the Yankees.
+He was 3-1 with a 1.85 ERA in 30 games and became a free agent on December 2, 2014, after he was non-tendered by the Yankees.

 Los Angeles Dodgers

 The Los Angeles Dodgers signed him to a minor league contract in January 2015 and invited him to spring training.
-He was assigned to the AAA Oklahoma City Dodgers.
+He was assigned to the Triple–A Oklahoma City Dodgers.
 After one three inning appearance in the minors, the Dodgers purchased his contract and called him up to the Majors to start the April 14 game against the Mariners.
 He allowed four runs in four innings and was designated for assignment after the game.
 After returning to Oklahoma City, he was again recalled by the Dodgers on June 1.
 He was designated for assignment again on June 2 after appearing in relief in two games.
 He returned to the minors and appeared in 23 games for Oklahoma City, only four of which were starts.
 He was 5–2 with a 2.20 ERA.

 Huff was selected to be a member of the United States national baseball team for the 2015 Pan-American Games.